xave-finance/halodao-exchange/README.md

 > git submodule set-url halodao-interface [your halodao-interface forked repo]
 > git submodule set-url halodao-rewards [your halodao-interface forked repo]
 ```
+If successful, .gitmodules and submodules' origin remote urls will be changed to your forked repo

 ## Submodule documentations
 ### HaloDAO Rewards Smart Contract